laisloboteixeira/laisloboteixeira/README.md

 <br><br>

 <p align="center">
   Hello!
-My name is Laís and I have a degree in Computer Science<br>
+My name is Laís.
+I have a Bachelor’s degree in Computer Science<br>
-  and an MBA specialization in Machine Learning Engineering.
+  and an MBA in Machine Learning Engineering.
 </p>

 <br><br>